hardwario/website/content/academy/how-to-flash-firmware.en.md

   will understand what is firmware for and you will learn to set it up correctly.
 slug: how-to-flash-firmware
-meta_title: How to instal firmware in your BigClown
+meta_title: How to instal firmware in your HARDWARIO
 meta_description: >-
   Without firmware, your IoT box won’t work properly.
 Thanks to this article you will understand what is firmware for and you will learn to set it up